iltabiai/iltabiai.github.io/_posts/2015-12-19-setup-wifi-rpi.md

 If you do not have the information about your network, you can always take an already connected device's settings (smartphone or laptop).
 You can now reboot your Raspberry Pi.
 It should automatically connect to the configured network, and reconnect (as soons as it is available again) if the connection is lost for any reason.

-   the enxt thing you should do is enable the SSH server in the Advanced settings of `sudo raspi-config` and you're good to go !
+   The next thing you should do is enable the SSH server in the Advanced settings of `sudo raspi-config` and you're good to go !

 {% include twitter_plug.html %}